 Another possible source of the concept of bridesmaids could be found in a story from the Bible of Jacob’s marriage with Leah and Rachel.
 Both women brought their own maids or servants to their ceremonies.

-Bridesmaids can be anyone, regardless of their age, civil status, and sexual orientation.
+So, can a bridesmaid be married?
+Yes, bridesmaids can be anyone, regardless of their age, civil status, and sexual orientation.
 At the end of the day, the most important thing to consider is that they are close to and trusted by the bride to carry out their responsibilities for the wedding.